Yellow Submarine Songtrack

-Yellow Submarine Songtrack is a compilation/soundtrack album by the English rock band the Beatles, released in 1999 to coincide with a re-release of the 1968 animated film Yellow Submarine that same year.
+Yellow Submarine Songtrack is a compilation and soundtrack album by the English rock band the Beatles, released in 1999 to coincide with a re-release of the 1968 animated film Yellow Submarine that same year.
 The film was re-released on 13 September 1999 in the United Kingdom and the following day in the United States.
 In contrast with other Beatles remasters available, the songs were fully remixed by Peter Cobbin at Abbey Road Studios from the original multitrack tapes, something not done for the original CD release of the Beatles catalogue in the late 1980s (except for Help! and Rubber Soul), nor the 2009 remastered albums.

 Yellow Submarine Songtrack removes the seven songs composed and orchestrated by George Martin that were included on the original 1969 Yellow Submarine and replaces them with all but one of the Beatles songs featured in the film that were not included on the original album—EMI chose to exclude "A Day in the Life" from the Songtrack in order to limit the number of songs featured from Sgt.
 Pepper's Lonely Hearts Club Band, while Martin's complete score was included as a DVD audio track on the CD/DVD package featuring the album and film.

 The album debuted in the UK charts at number 8, selling 19,000 copies in its first week.
 It also peaked at number 15 on the Billboard 200, with 68,000 copies sold in its opening week.
 In France the album debuted at number 13.

 Yellow Submarine Songtrack was reissued on CD on 4 June 2012 (5 June in North America) along with the film restored for DVD and Blu-ray release.
 While the original 1999 release was in a jewel-case, the 2012 version was released in a card sleeve, with the booklet and catalog numbers the same as the earlier version, with a 1999 copyright date on the disc, and a 2012 date on the card sleeve.
 The sleeve was in the same format as the Beatles 2009 remasters, being slightly rectangular with "The Beatles" logo in the left hand side of the cover.